abdelrhman892/Brain-Battles/README.md

 - **Flask-Migrate**: For database migrations and version control.
 - **JWT**: JSON Web Token for secure user authentication and authorization.
 - **Redis**: Used for caching tokens and managing session data.
+- **Docker**: Containerization platform used for packaging the application and its dependencies into a container.

 ## Installation and Setup